chloequinto/CS115/README.md

 Lab 4 - create a function that returns the max vakue, and the list of items that make the value without exceeding the capacity of the knapsack<br />
 Lab 5 - using memoization, create functions that returns the edit distance between two strings, create a function finds the edit distance from a dictionary and the user_input word, spell-checker function <br />
 Lab 6 - create functions: decimal to binary, binary to decimal, counter for binary, decimal to ternary, ternary to decimal <br/>
+Lab 7 - Create a exclusive or, full adder, and ripple carry adder Lab 8 - create a fibonnaci program in HMMMM (run with HMMM.assembler and HMMM.simulator

 ## Operators